MichielvdVelde/winston-nma/README.md

 This is an incomplete list.

 * Publish on mpm
-* Build in support for winston's metadata
 * Build in support for NMA's `remaining` rate-limiting setting

 ## Changelog

+### v0.0.2 - 30 September 2014

+* Built-in support for winston's metadata

 ### v0.0.1 - 28 September 2014